albruevich/Text-Quest-Editor/README.md

 ## Quest Structure

-A quest is a folder that matches the name of your quest.
+A quest is a folder whose name matches the name of your quest.

 Inside it there are:
-- main file `quest.json`
+- the main file `quest.json`
-- `Images` folder
+- the `Images` folder
-- `Sounds` folder
+- the `Sounds` folder
-- `Musics` folder
+- the `Musics` folder

 All these folders and the `quest.json` file are created automatically when creating a quest.

-After adding the quest to Text Quest Reader, the structure in Unity will look like this:
+After adding the quest to Text Quest Reader, the structure in Unity should look like this:

 <img src="docs/quest_structure.webp" width="480">